Aurorum/latin-vocabulary-tester/README.md

 - GCSE (Eduqas)
 - Cambridge Latin Course (Stages 1 to 40)

-_Note: I would be delighted to add further lists, and it's also possible to upload custom lists which a user has created themselves.
-If you would be interested in this, please get in touch!_

 Although there are a wide range of vocabulary testers online, there are some features which I always wished for them to contain, so I've added them to this tool.
 This isn't an extensive list, but they include:

 - **English to Latin and vice versa**: users can opt for whether they want to attempt English to Latin, vice versa, or a combination of both.
 When an English to Latin question appears, the user will be asked for either the nominative or genitive singular form of nouns, or for verbs, the first-person active present/perfect or present infinitive form.
 In other words, the user will be asked what a Latin dictionary would typically contain for that entry.